Section 1: Introduction

 Because private student loans are subject to special treatment in the event of a personal bankruptcy, students may not incur a total debt in excess of the cost of attendance, taking into account scholarships, fellowships, federal loans and private loans.

 Before using private student loans, borrowers should research federal student loan alternatives.
+If you want to see our top choices for private student loan options, you can check out our Best Private Student Loans page.

 A variable interest rate student loan has an interest rate that has the potential to change over the term of the loan.
 Variable interest rates are calculated based off an underlying interest rate index.
 As market interest rates move up and down, the interest rate you pay on a variable interest rate loan can also vary.
 As a borrower, you are directly exposed to these changes.